nus-cs2113-AY2223S1/ip/docs/README.md

 ```
 ### Mark a task as done: `done`

-Marks a task in your list as completed.
+Marks a task in your list as done.

 Format: `done INDEX`